 Are we in for a beer shortage this summer?

 Are we set for a British summer without beer or barbecues?
-Due to a shortage of Carbon Dioxide (CO2) in Europe, beer, fizzy drinks and meat could be in short supply in the coming months.
+Due to a shortage of Carbon Dioxide (CO2) in Europe, beer, fizzy drinks and meat could be in short supply this summer.

 -